 You hope that the weather will cooperate when moving day arrives.
 Most of the time, you’ll get some sunshine or a few clouds in the sky to make the work pleasant.
-There can be wind and overcast days sometimes, which can present a few challenges if high-speed gusts blow through.
+Sometimes, there can be wind and overcast days, which can present a few challenges if high-speed gusts blow through.

 The real weather issue that has people concerned is rain.
 Do you need to reschedule your appointment if it is wet outside?